PHES-ODM/.github/README.md

 to be, with much of the model existing optionally, but supporting all possible use-cases.

-## Artifacts List - See artifact list in asset list folder.
+## Artifacts List

+See artifact list in asset list folder - [link here](https://github.com/PHES-ODM/.github/tree/main/Asset%20Lists%20%26%20Artifact%20Lists)

 ## Acknowledgements